Maicel Malone-Wallace

-Maicel D. Malone-Wallace (born June 12, 1969, in Indianapolis, Indiana) is an American former track and field athlete who specialised in the 400 meters.
+Maicel Donee Malone-Wallace (born June 12, 1969) is an American former track and field athlete who specialised in the 400 meters.
 She was on the 1996 Olympic Games gold medal-winning team in the women's 4 × 400 meters relay for the United States.

 Running for the Arizona State Sun Devils track and field team, Malone-Wallace won the 1990 400 meters at the NCAA Division I Outdoor Track and Field Championships and the 1991 4 × 400 meter relay at the NCAA Division I Indoor Track and Field Championships.